Azure/cloud-rolesandops/README.md

 A well-managed cloud is one that where the items in the below list are considered and managed.
 This list represent an expansion of the 5 pillars of the [**Microsoft Azure Well-Architected Framework**](https://docs.microsoft.com/azure/architecture/framework/?WT.mc_id=Portal-fx), and are suggested as a framework for managing Azure environments.

-Activities, alerts and policies for managing services, platform resources, application resources and solutions are presented for these items in this project.

 ### Compliant (WAF: Security)

 Services that can be used to manage compliance in Azure include: